-Since these are competency and not course requirements, students who satisfy these requirements through examination will not receive course credit.
+Since these are competency and not course requirements, students who satisfy these requirements through examination will not receive course credit a.

-a.
 Written Communication:

-- i ENGL 111 with a grade of C- or better or AP equivalent.
-Depending on the student's placement score, he or she may be required to take ENGL 110 as a prerequisite to ENGL 111. - ii One Writing Intensive course must be upper division. - b.
+- i.
+ENGL 110 and ENGL 111 .
+ENGL 111 must be passed with a grade of C- or higher. - ii.
+One Writing Intensive course must be upper division. - b.
 Speaking Intensive Course: One course - c.
 Foreign Language: Proficiency at the second semester level.
 (NOTE: for Greek, the requirement is met with GREE 326; for Hebrew, the requirement is met with HEBR 316).
 The requirement is waived for international students who verify academic study of their native language through the high school level.
 The foreign language requirement may be satisfied using American sign language. - d.
 Mathematical Reasoning: One course (beyond intermediate algebra) or satisfactory score on the designated exam.